About Matthew House

 Our house, your home.

-The Matthew House mission is to provide a home for people with terminal illness to die in peace and comfort, among loved ones.
+The Matthew House mission is to provide a home for people with terminal illness to die with dignity and in comfort.